 This guarantees that a paddling trip on Murtle Lake will be a peaceful one, with the only sounds being the steady lap of water on the shore and an occasional loon call.

-Although I may have initially been grumpy to have had my sleep interrupted, that haunting cry in the night was one of my top highlights of our six day Murtle Lake adventure.
+Although I may have initially been grumpy to have had my sleep interrupted, that haunting cry in the night was one of the top highlights of our six day Murtle Lake adventure.

 Alone on Murtle Lake